 Degree of compliance of the transformed geospatial metadata (in GeoDCAT format) to the provisions set by the INSPIRE Directive and the HVDs Implementing Regulation.

 Potential implementation issues identified in the pilot to be reported.

-Others? – To be complete based on the related presentations (General and specific objectives)

-Mention the HVD Tagging good practice candidate.
+Develop and agree on a good practice candidate for tagging geospatial HVDs.

 Pilot participants

 The following stakeholders actively participated in this pilot testing:

-The MSs, through the contact points responsible for managing their national geospatial catalogues, as main users of GeoDCAT-AP specification and XSLT transformation to migrate current geospatial metadata.
+Nine MSs, through the contact points responsible for managing their national geospatial catalogues, as main users of GeoDCAT-AP specification and XSLT transformation to migrate current geospatial metadata.
 Particularly: Belgium (Flanders), the Czech Republic, Denmark, France, Italy, Finland, The Netherlands, Spain and Slovakia participated.

-The Publication Office of the European Union (OP), managing the EDP (REF), as future receptor of GeoDCAT-AP-based metadata and re-user of the XSLT transformation.
+The Publication Office of the European Union (OP), as future receptor of GeoDCAT-AP-based metadata and re-user of the XSLT transformation, responsible for harvesting national open and geospatial data catalogues, manager of the EDP (REF) and final publisher of these data, including a dedicated page on European HVDs (REF - https://data.europa.eu/data/datasets?is_hvd=true&locale=en).

-The European Commission Directorate-General for Digital Services (DIGIT), through its SEMIC group, as point of contact for resolving and contributing to solutions when issues are discovered within the pilot.
+The European Commission Directorate-General for Digital Services (DIGIT), through its SEMIC group, as point of contact for resolving and contributing to solutions when specification and transformation related issues are discovered within the pilot.

 The European Commission Directorate-General for Environment (ENV), as EU policy master in the environmental domain, responsible for the INSPIRE Directive and its potential revision under the GreenData4All.